uwescience/brainhack-global-2017-03/index.md

 How: We ask that participants comply by the [Brainhack code of conduct](http://events.brainhack.org/global2017/codeofconduct.html).

 Who: Local organizer is [Ariel Rokem](http://arokem.org/).
-Get in touch if you have questions
+Get in touch if you have questions!

 # Frequently asked questions: